runtimeverification/haskell-backend/docs/one-path-reachability-proofs.md

 This document *does not describe* how to select an axiom to be used for advancing the goal.

+Unless otherwise specified, we assume all pattern variables used in this document to be _extended function-like patterns_, that is patterns which can be written as `t ∧ p` where the interpretation of `t` contains at most one element and `p` is a predicate.

+_Extended constructor patterns_ will be those extended function-like patterns for which `t` is functional.

 Problem statement
 -----------------